Semileptonic decay of the triply heavy $\Omega_{ccb}$ to the observed $\Xi^{++}_{cc}$ state: numerical analysis

 Following the identification of the operational windows for all the auxiliary parameters, we proceed to examine the behavior of the form factors as functions of $q^2$.
 Our analysis indicates that the fitting of the form factors is effectively achieved using the following expression:

 In this context, the parameters , ${\cal F}(0)$, $a_1$, $a_2$, $a_3$ and $a_4$ serve as the fitting parameters corresponding to the structures delineated in Table~\ref{Tab:parameterfit}.
 It is important to note that these quantities are computed in the average values of the auxiliary parameters.
-In the framework of sum rules, form factors are practically structure-dependent.
-Hence, in this manuscript, the selected structures are based on the operational domains of the auxiliary parameters, wherein the uncertainty of the results is relatively minimal.
 It is noteworthy that the uncertainty associated with the form factors presented in Table~\ref{Tab:parameterfit} arises from both of the auxiliary parameters and the input ones.
-The variations of the form factors $F_1$, $F_2$, $F_3$, $G_1$, $G_2$, and $G_3$ as functions of $q^2$ within the permissible range $ m_l^2\leq q^2 \leq (m_{\Omega_{ccb}^{+}}-m_{\Xi^{++}_{cc}})^2$ for the structures $\slashed {p}'\gamma_{\mu}$, $p_\mu \slashed {p}'$, $p'_{\mu}\slashed {p}$, $\slashed {p}'\gamma_\mu \slashed {p} \gamma_5$, $p_\mu \slashed {p}' \gamma_{5}$ and $p'_\mu \gamma_{5}$, respectively, are illustrated in Fig.~\ref{Fig:formfactor1}.
+It should be noted that the structures in Table~\ref{Tab:parameterfit} are not unique to find the form factors as is clear from the presented results in both the physical and QCD sides.
+In the framework of sum rule method, the form factors are practically obtained to be structure-dependent.
+Generally, structures with more momenta lead to more stability with respect to the variations of the auxiliary parameters.
+In this study, the selected structures are based on the operational domains of the auxiliary parameters, wherein the uncertainty of the results is relatively minimal and requirements of the method, discussed above, are better satisfied.
+The variations of the form factors $F_1$, $F_2$, $F_3$, $G_1$, $G_2$, and $G_3$ as functions of $q^2$ within the permissible range $ m_l^2\leq q^2 \leq (m_{\Omega_{ccb}^{+}}-m_{\Xi^{++}_{cc}})^2$ for the structures $\slashed {p}'\gamma_{\mu}$, $p_\mu \slashed {p}'$, $p'_{\mu}\slashed {p}$, $\slashed {p}'\gamma_\mu \slashed {p} \gamma_5$, $p_\mu \slashed {p}' \gamma_{5}$ and $p_\mu \gamma_{5}$, respectively, are illustrated in Fig.~\ref{Fig:formfactor1}.
 Fig.~\ref{Fig:formfactorserror1} depicts these variations, incorporating uncertainties in the calculation of form factors.
 In the subsequent section, we will employ the fitting functions of the form factors as primary input parameters to evaluate the decay widths at different lepton channels.